szilvia-csernus/rabbit_sanctuary/README.md

 * For font-sizes, 'rem' were used throughout the site to allow the text to scale according to the users' preferred default font-size.

-* All colours were tested to have sufficient contrast.
-All colors were tested for contrast with the help of [Color Palette Contrast Checker](https://color-contrast-checker.deque.com/)
+* All colours were tested to have sufficient contrast with the help of [Color Palette Contrast Checker](https://color-contrast-checker.deque.com/)

 ![light-mode-colors-nr1](assets/readme-images/light-mode-colors-nr1.jpeg)
 ![light-mode-colors-nr2](assets/readme-images/light-mode-colors-nr2.jpeg)